 We are happy to accept hard copy artwork if you are unable to send it electronically.
 Each figure should be on a separate page, photographs should be sent as glossy blank and white prints, and any lettering required should appear on the photograph [excluding (a), (b) for parts of figures].
 Please give a bar or state magnification where appropriate.
 The figure number, name of the first author and the short title should be written on the back.

 Colour artwork.
-A charge for colour will be made.
+Colour figures will be published online only for free.
+If you wish to include colour in the print version of your article, a charge for colour figures will be made.
+A Colour Work Agreement Form must be filled in for all manuscripts that have been submitted with colour work, even if you subsequently choose not to publish either in print or online in colour.
 Therefore, please note that if there is colour artwork in your manuscript when it is accepted for publication, John Wiley & Sons Ltd requires you to complete and return a colour work agreement form before your paper can be published.
-This form can be downloaded as a PDF* file here: Colour Work Agreement
+The form can be downloaded here: Colour Work Agreement

 (g) Footnotes to the text should be used sparingly and their locations should be indicated by superscript numbers.
 They should be typed with corresponding numbers on a separate sheet.
 In tables, reference to footnotes should be made using the symbols †, ‡, §, ††, in that order.

 (a) Symbols for physical units should be those of the Systeme Internationale (SI) Units.
 These are described in Quantities, Units and Symbols, 3rd edn.
 (1977).
 The Royal Society of Medicine, London.
 More familiar units may be allowed in parentheses if this facilitates the comprehension of the paper.
 For example, either 133.3 Pa or 133.3 Pa (1 mmHg) is permissible, but 1 mmHg alone is not, except for blood pressure which should be in mmHg.
 The symbol for the plural of a unit is the same as for the singular.